 Graduate Digital History Curriculum

-Hist 7993 Digital History Field School: Hidden Town in 3D This was the Maymester Experience for 2018.
+Hist 7993 Digital History Field School: Hidden Town in 3D This was the Maymester Experience for 2018 and 2021.
 Eight phd students traveled to North Carolina and collaborated with Old Salem Museums and Gardens on a 3D photogrammetry project to reintroduce the story of Salem's black inhabitants into the museum's interpretation.

 Hist 6450/7450 Digital Tools for Historians Introduces the fields of digital history and humanities with a particular focus on how digital history can serve public historians.
 Explores the standards and methods of the field through the production of a collaborative digital history project.